 Salaries will also depend on the type of support received.
 Teaching assistantship (TA) salaries are determined by the School of Integrative Biology.
 Research Assistantship (RA) salaries will often match the rate set for teaching assistantships.
 Fellowships can be either higher or lower dependent on the source of the fellowship.
-Fees are assessed at the beginning of the semester at a rate that covers the entire semester and some fees are waived provided the student is registered for at least 91 days in the Fall and Spring semesters and 41 days in the Fall and Spring semesters and 41 days in the Fall and Spring semesters and 41 days in the Fall and Spring semesters and 41 days in the Fall and Spring semesters and 41 days in the Summer semester.
+Fees are assessed at the beginning of the semester at a rate that covers the entire semester and some fees are waived provided the student is registered for at least 91 days in the Fall and Spring semesters and 41 days in the Fall and Spring semesters and 41 days in the Summer semester.